-This beef stew without wine is loaded with tender beef, potatoes, carrots, onion, and celery bathing in a luxurious seasoned broth.
-Best of all, you can make it on the stovetop or in the slow cooker.
+This beef stew without wine is loaded with simple ingredients like tender beef, potatoes, carrots, onion, and celery bathing in a luxurious seasoned broth.
+Best of all, you can make this one-pot meal on the stovetop or in the slow cooker.

-Beef stew is the perfect hearty comfort food meal to serve a family on a chilly evening.
+My hearty beef stew is the perfect comfort food to serve a family on a chilly evening.
 Not only will this simple meal stick to your ribs (what does that even mean?), it contains the entree and sides all in one dish for a complete meal.
 Oh, and that broth!
 Is there anything better than sopping up the broth with freshly baked bread?

-Any classic beef stew needs to contain beef, potatoes, onions, carrots, and celery.
-Many classic beef stew recipes call for red wine for a more gourmet flare, however, I stick to beef stock for this easy homemade stew.
-If you wish to add some acidity without wine, I recommend adding a dribble of balsamic vinegar or a dollop of tomato paste.
+Any classic beef stew recipe needs to contain beef, potatoes, onions, carrots, and celery, but many also call for a cup of red wine for a more gourmet flare.
+However, I stick to beef stock for this easy hearty stew.
+If you wish to add some acidity to the flavor profile without using wine, I recommend adding a dribble of balsamic vinegar or a dollop of tomato paste.

 - Beef stock - Beef broth can also be used.